terminators2025/RealMirror/README.md

 To get started with the RealMirror benchmark, you need to download the pre-collected dataset and trained models:

-1. **Download the Dataset**
+1. **Download the Data**
-   - Access the benchmark data from our Google Drive: [RealMirror Benchmark Dataset](https://drive.google.com/drive/folders/xxxxx)
+   - Access the benchmark data from our Google Drive: [RealMirror Benchmark Data](https://drive.google.com/drive/folders/1A_4cs21x-W4V9r7zRgsiLGJGBPsRRveF?usp=drive_link)
    - The dataset includes both simulation assets and pre-trained models for all benchmark tasks
-   - Total download size: approximately XX GB
+   - Total download size: approximately 13 GB

 2. **Extract and Setup**
    - After downloading, extract the compressed archive to your local directory